APA reference page

 You can also do this for all the slashes in your document by using the Find and Replace function in Word.
 At “Find what”, insert a slash.
 At “Replace with” insert a slash and then type ALT+8203.
 Then click “Replace All.”

 The last step in creating the perfect APA reference page is to ensure the sources are correctly alphabetized, usually based on the author’s surname.
 Word can do this automatically for you.
 We also wrote an in-depth article on how to alphabetize the APA reference list.

 APA format for other sections

 The reference page is not the only part of your paper with specific formatting requirements in APA style.
-Read our APA format quick guide or see our articles on the APA format guidelines of the title pages, running head, abstract and headings.
+Read our guide to APA formatting or see our articles on the APA format guidelines of the title page, running head, abstract and headings.